Okka Ammayi Thappa

-Okka Ammayi Thappa is a 2016 Indian Telugu-language action thriller film directed by Rajasimha Tadinada.
+Okka Ammayi Thappa is a 2016 Indian Telugu-language action drama film directed by Rajasimha Tadinada.
 Produced by Anji Reddy, it features Sundeep Kishan and Nithya Menen in the lead roles as the main protagonists along with Ravi Kishan in a pivotal role as the main antagonist.
 Produced by Anji Reddy with music composed by Mickey J Meyer.

 The film was dubbed into Hindi as Asli Fighter in 2018.